Burke Mountain · Coquitlam

 Decision framework

 Burke is a strong neighbourhood.
-That doesn't make it the right neighbourhood for every buyer.
+That does not make it the right neighbourhood for every buyer.
 Reading these two columns honestly saves time, stress, and expensive second-guessing.

-• You want a newer home with a modern functional layout.
+• You want a newer home with a modern functional layout, on a smaller lot you don't have to maintain like an estate.

-• You're upsizing and want more livability, not just more square footage.
+• You are upsizing and want more livability, not just more square footage.

 • You value parks, trails, and a stronger outdoor family lifestyle.

-• You want a neighbourhood built around long-term family living.
+• You want a neighbourhood built around long-term family living, not short-term flips.

-• You're comparing townhome communities with stronger move-up appeal.
+• You are comparing newer townhome communities with stronger move-up appeal than older Coquitlam stock.

-• You want a walkable, fully built-out neighbourhood today (Village is still in build-out).
+• You want a fully built-out walkable neighbourhood today — Burke Village is still in active build-out.

 • You strongly prefer older established streets and mature legacy lots.

-• Your commute pattern needs faster downtown SkyTrain access (consider Burquitlam).
+• Your commute pattern needs faster downtown SkyTrain access — Burquitlam will likely serve you better.

-• You care less about newer layouts and more about prestige or legacy character.
+• You care less about newer layouts and more about prestige character or legacy estate feel.

-• You may be better served by Westwood Plateau, Heritage Mountain, or Port Moody first.
+• Westwood Plateau, Heritage Mountain, or Port Moody Centre may match your specific situation better.

-Three reviews from Tri-Cities families specifically about pricing, communication, and follow-through.
+5.0 stars across 32+ verified Google reviews.
+Three below from Tri-Cities families, on pricing, communication, and follow-through.

 ★★★★★